julio-cernadas/interview_prep/data_structures/data_structures.md

 ### Inserts

-With lists, it’s as easy as changing what the previous element points to.
+With linked lists, it’s as easy as changing what the previous element points to.

 But for arrays, you have to shift all the rest of the elements down.